hnakamur/pdns-server-deb/docs/markdown/recursor/stats.md

 queries may be needed to actually recurse the DNS and figure out the addresses of nameservers.

-Finally, 12% of queries were not performed because identical queries had gone out previously, saving load servers worldwide.
+Finally, 12% of queries were not performed because identical queries had gone out previously, saving load on servers worldwide.